SapitoSucio/froggo-guides/docs/script_commands.md

 The attached NPC is included in this count.
-If the optional event and trigger parameters are given, the event label ("**<NPC object name\>**::**<label name\>**") will be invoked as if with a '`doevent`' upon the number of people in the chat room reaching the given triggering amount.
+If the optional event and trigger parameters are given, the event label ("**<NPC object name\>**::**<label name\>**") will be invoked as if with a ``doevent`` upon the number of people in the chat room reaching the given triggering amount.

 ```cpp